 If your website looks like a generic template and reads like a CV…it’s time to reevaluate.
 You really have to get into the brand mindset—that is, how do you want visitors to “feel” about your firm.
 Take the time to create custom content that properly relays your exclusive story (lose any generic boilerplate), and design a site that is aesthetically compelling and easy to navigate.
 Also be sure that your site is not a static brochure of information, but instead serves as the new “front door” to your firm—where visitors can interact and do business.
 You’ll want to consider client portals, helpful educational downloads (white papers, fact sheets), and videos.

 If you are a firm that strategically serves certain niche markets, equip your site with related content.
 Add custom industry pages to your website, and within them use the right language and ask the right questions to start a dialogue with prospects.
-For example, if you serve veterinarians, indicate your understanding; that is, either it’s complex or—there’s more to a vet practice than a clinic.
-It also includes a hospital, pharmacy, elaborate inventory, etc. Also indicate your participation in supporting associations such as the American Animal Hospital Association or VetPartners.
+For example, if you serve veterinarians, indicate your understanding; it’s complex—there’s more to a vet practice than a clinic.
+It also includes a hospital, pharmacy, extensive inventory, etc. Also indicate your participation in supporting associations such as the American Animal Hospital Association or VetPartners.
 The more detail, the more you position yourself as an expert from the start.

 Revamp Your Office Space